 If you submit a complete application, you will receive written notification of the committee’s decision.
 Decisions made by the committee are not appealable.
 Rejection of your application because it is not complete is not appealable.
 For further information please contact the 32BJ Training Fund at 212-388-3750 between the hours of 8am and 9pm, Monday through Friday.

-Our scholarships are very competitive with 100s of applications each year.
+Our scholarships are very competitive with hundreds of applications each year.
 We strongly encourage all our applicants to apply for as many other scholarships as possible.
 Additional resources are available here.

 DEFERRING A SCHOLARSHIP AWARD